Bridging the Gap Kindergarten Classroom

 I moved back home in August 2014, and began my search.
 I am so thankful I found Project HOPE Foundation and its programs.Teaching children is my absolute passion.
 I would not have it any other way!

 Assistant Teacher, Ms. Jenna

 Jenna was born and raised in Galesburg, IL and moved to Greenville to attend college at Bob Jones university in August of 2008.
 She graduated with a bachelor's degree in counseling in May of 2013.

 She began her career at Hope Reach in September of 2013 working in one on one ABA therapy sessions and as a classroom shadow in Hope Academy.
-She now works as a lead therapist and a Bridging the Gap teacher.
+She now works as a senior therapist and a Bridging the Gap teacher.
 Her favorite thing about therapy is hearing that first word or seeing the look on a child's face when things start to click with a program.
 She also enjoys seeing a child's confidence grow in social situations.

 When she's not in therapy, you will often find her visiting one of the many unique coffee shops in Greenville.
 She also enjoys visiting different cities around the Greenville area looking for fun and original shops to explore.